Introduction

 They determine what becomes visible and what remains unseen.

-When creators choose clarity over confusion, empathy over fear, and evidence over exaggeration, they shape healthier societies.
+When creators choose repsonsibility over sensationalism and evidence over exaggeration, they shape healthier societies.

-The internet is a paradox: infinite knowledge at our fingertips, yet unprecedented confusion about what to trust.
+The internet is a paradox: infinite knowledge at our fingertips, but unprecedented confusion about what to trust.

 Algorithms amplify extremes.